paulbradshaw/MED7373-Data-Journalism/mapping/cartoshapes.md

 Click **ADD**, then browse to your second dataset with the values.
 Note that this dataset *must* have the names or (better still) codes of the areas in it too, so you can merge the two.

+### Merging the two layers/datasets (shape and values)

 Once uploaded, you should now see two boxes on the left (one for each dataset) and the top part updated to say *LAYERS (2/8)*.

-Click on the top dataset.
+Click on one of the datasets.
 You are now taken to a new area with 5 options across the top.
 It will defaut to the *Style* tab where it says "There's no geometry in your data that could be styled.
 Please georeference or manually add data to visualize."

 Switch to the *Analysis* tab.
 It will say: